Hoppe’s Shooters Score Big Wins at USPSA 2 Gun Nationals

-U.S.A. -(AmmoLand.com)- Hoppe’s, the No. 1 name in gun care products, congratulates sponsored shooters Todd Jarrett and Nicholas Realuyo on bringing home the top win at the recent USPSA 2 Gun PCC and Pistol MultiGun Nationals, held June 4-6 in Talladega, Alabama.
+U.S.A. –-(AmmoLand.com)- Hoppe’s, the No. 1 name in gun care products, congratulates sponsored shooters Todd Jarrett and Nicholas Realuyo on bringing home top wins at the recent USPSA 2 Gun PCC and Pistol MultiGun Nationals, held June 4-6 in Talladega, Alabama.
 In the inaugural match, Jarrett finished second Overall in the Open Division while fellow teammate Realuyo was named Top Junior.

 Throughout the three-day match, more than 200 shooters took on 11 stages of fire, each designed to test their ability in both speed and accuracy.
 Amongst the stacked field of competitors, Jarrett was able to stay near the top of the leaderboard, finishing in second place while also being named High Senior.